Amar Upadhyay: Early life

 Amar Upadhyay was born on 1 August 1976 in Ahmedabad, Gujarat into a Gujarati family.
 He grew up in the Malad suburb of Mumbai, and studied chemical engineering in college.
-After college he attended the Film and Television Institute of India in Pune.
+After graduation, he attended the Film and Television Institute of India in Pune.

 Career

-In 1993, some of his photographs appeared in Stardust magazine, which led to Jaya Bachchan offering him the TV series Dekh Bhai Dekh.
+In 1993, photographs of Upadhyay appeared in Stardust magazine, which led to Jaya Bachchan offering him the TV series Dekh Bhai Dekh.
 This was followed by numerous TV series like Arzoo, Suhana Safar, Tulsi and Aruna Irani's Mehndi Tere Naam Ki.

 Eventually, he became famous in 2000 with the mega TV daily soap, Kyunki Saas Bhi Kabhi Bahu Thi (2000).
-In fact, when his character Mihir 'died' in 2001, it was followed by protest marches, the TV channel's head office was flooded with phone-calls and letters, eventually his character came back to life, and he is still recounted amongst TV superstars.
+When his character Mihir 'died' in 2001 there were protests and the television channel's head office was flooded with phone-calls and letters, and his character was brought back to life.

-After his success in television, he ventured into film with Dahshat 2003, followed by a big launch, Dhund – The Fog (2003), along with Aditi Govitrikar, directed by Sham Ramsay, though later he also appeared in J.P.
+After his success in television, he ventured into film with Dahshat 2003, followed by a big launch, Dhund – The Fog (2003), along with Aditi Govitrikar, directed by Sham Ramsay, and later he appeared in J.P.
 Dutta's war movie, LOC Kargil (2003).
-He also done a recurring role in R Madhavan starrer 13B (2009).
-He also appeared in some bhojpuri films like Dharam Veer (2008), Hum Bahubali (2008), Tu Babuaa Hamaar (2008), E Rishta Anmol Baa (2009).
-Unfortunately, his film career did not turn out as expected.
+He also had a role in R Madhavan starrer 13B (2009).
+He also appeared in some Bhojpuri films like Dharam Veer (2008), Hum Bahubali (2008), Tu Babuaa Hamaar (2008), E Rishta Anmol Baa (2009).